apache/couchdb/INSTALL.Unix.md

         build-essential pkg-config erlang erlang-reltool \
         libicu-dev libmozjs-60-dev python3

-Your distribution may have libmozjs-68-dev instead of 60.
+Your distribution may have `libmozjs-68-dev` instead of 60.
 Both are supported.

 You can install Node.JS [NodeSource](https://github.com/nodesource/distributions#installation-instructions).

-You can install the documentation dependencies by running:

-    sudo apt-get --no-install-recommends -y install \
-        python-sphinx

-    sudo pip install --upgrade sphinx_rtd_theme nose requests hypothesis

 Be sure to update the version numbers to match your system's available packages.